raulcostajunior/obc/README.md

-# oboc
+# obc
-An Oberon-0 compiler.
+An Oberon-0 to LLVM-IR compiler.